-Workplace design in times of the corona pandemic
+Modern workplace design in times of the corona pandemic

-Tips for workplaces with safety distance
+Useful tips for modern workplaces with safety distance

 Well thought through and prepared – precautions to be taken by the employer